-An AC adapter and power cord might be included with the monitor.
+A power cord is included with the monitor.
 If you use another cord, use only a power source and connection appropriate for this monitor.
 For information about the correct power cord set to use with the monitor, see the Product Notices provided in your documentation kit.

-MARNING!
-To reduce the risk of electric shock or damage to the equipment:

-- Plug the power cord into an AC outlet that is easily accessible at all times. - If the power cord has a three-pin attachment plug, plug the cord into a grounded (earthed) threepin outlet. - Disconnect power from the computer by unplugging the power cord from the AC outlet.
+- MARNING!
+To reduce the risk of electric shock or damage to the equipment: - Plug the power cord into an AC outlet that is easily accessible at all times. - If the power cord has a three-pin attachment plug, plug the cord into a grounded (earthed) threepin outlet. - Disconnect power from the monitor by unplugging the power cord from the AC outlet.
 When unplugging the power cord from the AC outlet, grasp the cord by the plug.